mle86/sh-tests/doc/Subshell_Testing.md

 To test a command which runs another command the usual approach is to have a helper script and supply that as the subcommand.
-If the subcommand script should be able to perform its own *assert.sh* assertions it'll have to include that file by itself (the path is available in the *$ASSERTSH* env var).
+If the subcommand script should be able to perform its own assertions it'll have to include the *assert.sh* file by itself (its full path is available in the *$ASSERTSH* env var).

-The test framework offers the *prepare\_subshell()* function to aid this process:
-The function will create a new, randomly-named script file, fill it with some initialization calls, and append its *stdin* input.
+The test framework offers the *prepare\_subshell()* function to aid this process: it will create a new, randomly-named script file, fill it with some initialization calls, and append its *stdin* input.